chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/accessibility-testing.md

 The most accurate way to check accessibility is manually on real devices.
 But that requires specialized expertise and a lot of time.
 Both of which are scarce on frontend teams.

-Teams at Twilio, Adobe and Shopify use a combination of automated and manual testing.
+That's why many companies now use a combination of automated and manual testing.
 Automation catches common accessibility issues with low effort from developers.
-Manual QA is reserved for the trickier issues that require human attention.
+Manual QA is reserved for trickier problems that require human attention.

-There are plenty of resources that deep dive into accessibility principles, so we won’t get into that here.
+There are plenty of resources that deep dive into accessibility principles, so we won't get into that here.
 Instead, we'll focus on how to automate accessibility testing with Storybook.
-It’s a pragmatic way to find and fix the majority of issues you’re likely to encounter.
+It's a pragmatic approach to finding and fixing most issues you're likely to encounter.

 ## Why automation?